Shareholder: Nominee shareholders

-A nominee shareholder is the person or entity that is on the corporation's register of members as the owner while being in reality that person acts for the benefit or at the direction of the beneficial owner, whether disclosed or not.
+A nominee shareholder is the person or entity that is on the corporation's register of members as the owner, while in reality that person acts for the benefit or at the direction of the beneficial owner, whether disclosed or not.

 A nominee shareholder relationship in most jurisdictions is governed by trust law, and therefore is simple and passive: generally, the nominee is not required to do anything except carry out specific (lawful) actions if so directed by the beneficiaries.
-In the event a nominee becomes insolvent, the beneficial shareholder should not be affected as the nominee's creditors cannot take possession of the trust assets.
+In the event that a nominee becomes insolvent, the beneficial shareholder should not be affected as the nominee's creditors cannot take possession of the trust assets.

 In some Asian jurisdictions, nominee shareholding is achieved through contract law and is very complex and risky.
 For example, in China under the Supreme Court rules, using a nominee shareholder is ineffective in preventing debt collection actions, as a nominee shareholder cannot escape liability for this on the grounds that they are not the beneficial owner.
 If a capital call is made and the beneficial owner omits to provide additional funding, the nominee shareholder is liable to fund the capital call using their own funds.
 Finally, shares held by a nominee shareholder can be inherited or subject to marital property division.